Vinyl Flooring Fitting Cost

 £0

-Labour Costs and Time Frames
+Vinyl Flooring Labour Costs and Timeframes

 Apart from materials, time frames and labour costs are the biggest factors to consider in any flooring job.
 So, how long does it take to install vinyl flooring?
 And what labour is involved?

-It shouldn’t take longer than a day to fit vinyl tiles or planks to a small or medium sized room.
-And sheet vinyl may only take a few hours to fit.
-So, at £15 to £20 per hour, it could cost between £30 to £140 to fit your flooring.
+So, at £15 to £20 per hour, it could cost between £30 to £140 to fit your flooring, although some specialists may charge more.
 However, it’s not just the laying of the vinyl flooring that takes up time and labour.

-The first thing to consider is the amount of time it takes to deliver your materials.
-And some vinyl coverings such as luxury vinyl plank flooring, need to be left in the room for a day or two before fitting.
+In addition, some vinyl coverings such as luxury vinyl plank flooring, need to be left in the room for a day or two before fitting.
 This is so it can acclimatise to the room temperature, to prevent it from expanding or contracting after fitting.

 You may have old vinyl, carpet or laminate that needs removing before you can fit your new flooring.
 Taking out old flooring can be just as time-consuming as putting new flooring in.
-For example, old vinyl and adhesive can take another day or two to remove, depending on the size of room you’re working with.
+For example, old vinyl and adhesive can take another day or two to remove, depending on the size of the room you’re working with.
 If a tradesperson is doing this work, you’ll need to factor in this cost.

 someone inputting vinyl flooring